The Gap Inc. (GPS) – Don’t Believe the Hype: Check The Facts

 The Gap Inc. (GPS): Who are the competitors?

-The company’s main competitors (and peers) include Tilly’s Inc. (TLYS) that is trading 189.51% up over the past 12 months and Guess’ Inc. (GES) that is 259.86% higher over the same period.
+The company’s main competitors (and peers) include Tilly’s Inc. (TLYS) that is trading 142.41% up over the past 12 months.
 Abercrombie & Fitch Co.
-(ANF) is 296.11% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -6.72% from the last report on Mar 14, 2021 to stand at a total of 15.24 million short shares sold with a short interest ratio of 1.9.
+(ANF) is 250.48% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 11.84% from the last report on Mar 30, 2021 to stand at a total of 14.44 million short shares sold with a short interest ratio of 1.78.